gocraft/web/README.md

 ### Request lifecycle
 The following is a detailed account of the request lifecycle:

+1. A request comes in.
+Yay! (follow allong in ```router_serve.go``` if you'd like)
-1. Wrap the default Go http.ResponseWriter and http.Request in a web.ResponseWriter and web.Request, respectively (via structure embedding).
+2. Wrap the default Go http.ResponseWriter and http.Request in a web.ResponseWriter and web.Request, respectively (via structure embedding).
-2. Allocate a new root context.
+3. Allocate a new root context.
 This context is passed into your root middleware.
-3. Execute middleware on the root router.
+4. Execute middleware on the root router.
 We do this before we find a route!
-4. After all of the root router's middleware is executed, we'll run a 'virtual' routing middleware that determines the target route.
+5. After all of the root router's middleware is executed, we'll run a 'virtual' routing middleware that determines the target route.
     *  If the there's no route found, we'll execute the NotFound handler if supplied.
 Otherwise, we'll write a 404 response and start unwinding the root middlware.
-5. Now that we have a target route, we can allocate the context tree of the target router.
+6. Now that we have a target route, we can allocate the context tree of the target router.
-6. Start executing middleware on the nested middleware leading up to the final router/route.
+7. Start executing middleware on the nested middleware leading up to the final router/route.
-7. After all middleware is executed, we'll run another 'virtual' middleware that invokes the final handler corresponding to the target route.
+8. After all middleware is executed, we'll run another 'virtual' middleware that invokes the final handler corresponding to the target route.
-8. Unwind all middleware calls (if there's any code after next() in the middleware, obviously that's going to run at some point).
+9. Unwind all middleware calls (if there's any code after next() in the middleware, obviously that's going to run at some point).

 ### Capturing path params; regexp conditions
 You can capture path variables like this: